wkoszek/me/source/blog/2015-09-08-copyright-screen-of-facebook-paper.md

 At Xilinx there was a license scrubbing script, which made sure that all licenses from all pieces of contributed software were collected in one place.
-After spotting some files without copyright information and seeing thatr they could accidentally be tagged as proprietary, we got little paranoid.
-In a big corporation once you make such a mistake, further analysis is very dificult.
+After spotting some files without copyright information and seeing that they could accidentally be tagged as proprietary, we got little paranoid.
+In a big corporation once you make such a mistake, further analysis is very difficult.
 Basically: who knows what your next intern will copy & paste to the software product when you are not looking?!
 [1] FreeBSD does the same, so I guess it’s a common industry practice.